fatimp/REVAnalyzer/docs/theory.rst

     m: \forall i \ge m, \quad \sigma_{norm}(i) = \sigma_i/ \bar{S_i} < \varepsilon_{sREV},  \quad  (1)

 where :math:`\varepsilon_{sREV}` is sREV threshold.
 The value, obtained using Eq.
-(1), is assigned to the attribute sREV_size_1 of an REVAnalyzer object in the case of scalar metric REV analysis.
+(1), is assigned to the attribute sREV_size_1 of an PARSE object in the case of scalar metric REV analysis.

 For the estimation of dREV size we use two different formulas: